Items and turns

 deltas) and ToolEvent (executor signals).
 The ToolEvent variants:

-type ToolEvent = | { _tag: "ApprovalRequested"; call_id; tool; arguments } // gated, before resolution | { _tag: "Intermediate"; call_id; tool; data } // streaming-tool element | { _tag: "Output"; result: ToolResult } // terminal per-call resultA consumer pattern-matches on type (TurnEvent) or _tag (ToolEvent)
+type ToolEvent = | { _tag: "ApprovalRequested"; call_id; tool; arguments } // gated, before resolution | { _tag: "Progress"; call_id; tool; data } // streaming-tool element | { _tag: "Output"; result: ToolResult } // terminal per-call resultA consumer pattern-matches on type (TurnEvent) or _tag (ToolEvent)

 to drive UI / persistence / observability.
 See Tools and toolkits